Rockabilly: Rockabilly revival: 1970–1990

 The 1968 Elvis "comeback" and acts such as Sha Na Na, Creedence Clearwater Revival, Don McLean, Linda Ronstadt and the Everly Brothers, the film American Graffiti, the television show Happy Days and the Teddy Boy revival created curiosity about the real music of the 1950s, particularly in England, where a rockabilly revival scene began to develop from the 1970s in record collecting and clubs.
 The most successful early product of the scene was Dave Edmunds, who joined up with songwriter Nick Lowe to form a band called Rockpile in 1975.
 They had a string of minor rockabilly-style hits like "I Knew the Bride (When She Used to Rock 'n' Roll)".
 The group became a popular touring act in the UK and the US, leading to respectable album sales.
 Edmunds also nurtured and produced many younger artists who shared his love of rockabilly, most notably the Stray Cats.

 Robert Gordon emerged from late 1970s CBGB punk act Tuff Darts to reinvent himself as a rockabilly revival solo artist.
 He recorded first with 1950s guitar legend Link Wray and later with UK studio guitar veteran Chris Spedding and found borderline mainstream success.
 Also festering at CBGB's punk environs were The Cramps, who combined primitive and wild rockabilly sounds with lyrics inspired by old drive-in horror movies in songs like "Human Fly" and "I Was a Teenage Werewolf".
 Lead singer Lux Interior's energetic and unpredictable live shows attracted a fervent cult audience.
 Their "psychobilly" music influenced The Meteors and Reverend Horton Heat.
 In the early '80s, the Latin genre was born in Colombia by Marco T (Marco Tulio Sanchez), with The Gatos Montañeros.
-The Polecats, from North London, were originally called The Cult Heroes; they couldn't get any gigs at rockabilly clubs with a name that sounded "punk", so the original drummer Chris Hawkes came up with the name "Polecats".
+The Polecats, from North London, were originally called The Cult Heroes; they could not get any gigs at rockabilly clubs with a name that sounded "punk", so the original drummer Chris Hawkes came up with the name "Polecats".
 Tim Polecat and Boz Boorer started playing together in 1976, then hooked up with Phil Bloomberg and Chris Hawkes at the end of 1977.
 The Polecats played rockabilly with a punk sense of anarchy and helped revive the genre for a new generation in the early 1980s.